surma/surma.dev/content/things/langgraph.md

 });
 ```

 No matter which package you used, the resulting `llm` instance will provide an `invoke()` method to create a chat completion.
 This is not groundbreaking, of course, but it is nice to have a uniform API regardless of LLM provider.
-Let's make sure it works:
+Let’s make sure it works:

 ```typescript